OneBigNation-Networks/SparkParks-ResourcePack/README.md

 + Attack Indicator : `Crosshair`
 + Dynamic FOV : `ON`

    Looking to further enhance the game experience with virtual reality head-sets or curved gaming monitors?
-Follow the FOV set-up below.
+Follow the FOV VR set-up below.
 If this does not pertain to your gaming set-up, do not change your FOV setting from `Normal`!
    + FOV : `65` (Curved gaming monitors ~ 2-5 degrees)
    + FOV : `62` (Curved gaming monitors ~ 5-10 degrees **or** ulta-wide screen)
    + FOV : `60` (Oculus / Valve Index VR headset *with glasses extender insert*)